First: Updates About Disney World Annual Passes

 For details on how to use the Park Reservation System visit here.

-At the time of writing, park hopping is permitted after 2pm, providing there is park capacity and a reservation has been used for a different park on the same day.
+At the time of writing, park hopping is permitted, providing there is park capacity and a reservation has been used for a different park on the same day.

 Park Reservation Limitations for Disney World Passholders